jessezalasky/jessezalasky.github.io/_projects/raleys.md

 ### Raley's Website

 This website was a project years in the making, meant to transform Raley's online brand identity and give the ecommerce team full control of UX and creative.
-It represents a major jump in technical sophistication, merging the power of creative and the analytics of ecomm.
-The elements you see on the page tell a story that is designed to sell more products.
+It represents a major jump in technical sophistication.
+The new website is the basis of all emerging campaigns and enables Raley's to tell a cohesive brand story crafted by the marketing team.

 Here's what I contributed:

-* Wrote copy for homepage graphics.
+* Wrote copy for homepage and ecomm graphics.
 * Collaborated with web design team to determine page layout and UX.
-* Developed landing page using Bloomreach.
+* Developed landing pages using Bloomreach.

 <div class="laptop-wrapper">
   <div class="laptop">